South Atlantic Pro Wrestling: Style and controversy

 SAPW catered to traditional Southern wrestling fans that had grown up during the Mid-Atlantic territory's "glory years" of previous decades.
 The promoters promised a back-to-basics approach to pro wrestling that provided an alternative to "sports entertainment" marketed by the World Wrestling Federation.
 They were also critical of the independent promotions beginning to emerge with the weakening of the NWA.
 Its "family friendly" environment was not without controversy, however, as a real-life fight between Ken Shamrock and The Nasty Boys left the future UFC fighter hospitalized.
 The drunken brawl had reportedly woken up other wrestlers staying in the motel.
-Frank Dusek claimed that it was only the intervention of Robert Fuller and the American Pit Bulldogs (Rex and Spike) that prevented Kobbs and Saggs from throwing the unconscious wrestler over the third floor balcony of their motel room.
+Frank Dusek claimed that it was only the intervention of Robert Fuller and the American Pit Bulldogs (Rex and Spike) that prevented Knobbs and Saggs from throwing the unconscious wrestler over the third floor balcony of their motel room.
 Shamrock suffered a broken sternum and a caved in eye socket as a result of the two-on-one attack.